PatriciaMaureen/PatriciaMaureen/README.md

 ## What I Do
 I love working with data to uncover insights and create meaningful stories.
 My skills include:

-- Data Analysis
+• Data Analysis using Python (Pandas, NumPy) and MySQL
-- Data Visualization
+• Data scraping, cleaning, preparation, preprocessing and modeling
-- Machine Learning
+• Data Visualization using Tableau and Seaborn
-- Python programming
+• Supervised & Unsupervised Machine Learning Models

 ## Let's Connect
 Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/patricia-sewing) or check out my projects here on GitHub.